Great sellers repeatedly grill themselves with two questions:

 - How can I be more certain of my judgment?

 Use the Buyer Alignment Guide to create razor-sharp execution for your entire team.
 Protect your B-Players from hope, the great thief of valuable selling time.
-As a guide to fully explore the top emerging best practices for understanding how executives make purchase decisions, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Buyers phase on pages 168 – 173 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Sales processes are as numerous as stars in the heavens.
 Here’s what top sellers do, along with some tips for how your team can emulate them.